amzn/amazon-payments-magento-2-plugin/prerequisites.rst

 Entering identity data in Seller Central
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get the verification process started, please log in to Seller Central: https://sellercentral-europe.amazon.com/gp/homepage.html
+To get the verification process started, please log in to Seller Central.

 For a combined account (**Login and Pay with Amazon** added to an existing account), please make sure that you have selected the `Amazon Payments – Production View` in the drop down menu on the top.